HaoshengChen/BOT/README.md

   <img src="Pics/17.gif" width="45%" />
 </div>

 The object and camera motions are denoted in green and red lines, respectively, to show the effectiveness of our bio-inspired visual tracking in fast motion and HDR scenarios.
 Please note that all the results are played at much slower speeds for visualization.
+In addition, from the above attention heat maps and the retinal events, we can see solid evidence that both human and event cameras have a similar visual paradigm to sense the world, which is triggered by motions.
+As a result, event-based visual tracking is a promising way to achieve bio-inspired tracking.

 &nbsp;&nbsp;